bowenzhai/newSite/source/_posts/ARTP-Another-Ray-Tracing-Project.md

 {% asset_img Reflection.png Reflection %}

 ## Glossy Reflection
 Not all surfaces have a smooth surface normal that is exactly the same as the primitives, however.
-The ray tracer simulates a glossy effect bt perturbing the intersect normal.
+The ray tracer simulates a glossy effect by perturbing the intersect normal.
 If the material has a glossy factor, the perturbed surface normal is obtained by rotating by polar angle α = arccos(1-x_1)^(1/2) and azimuthal angle β = 2πx_2 where x_1 and x_2 are random numbers between [0, 1].

 {% asset_img Glossy_Reflection.png Glossy Reflection %}

 ## Refraction
 Another property that some real-life objects have is refraction.
 When the ray goes from one medium to another, the ratio of the sines of the angles of incidence and refraction is equivalent to the reciprocal of the ratio of the indices of refraction.
 This is known as Snell's Law (n_i sin θ_i = n_t sin θ_t).
-In graphics land we assume air is vaccum with index of refraction 1.
-The tecnique is simliar to reflection where we generate secondary refraction rays.
+In graphics land we assume air is vacuum with index of refraction 1.
+The technique is similar to reflection where we generate secondary refraction rays.

 {% asset_img Refraction.png Refraction %}